 The evolution of technology has speeded up and simplified many aspects of travel for guides, including e-tickets and the ability to make last minute-changes, adds or cancellations.
 Communication can take place before the trip even begins, via a newsletter or group social media posts that offer sneak peaks to engage and excite the participants.
 Modern headset devices offer more flexibility for larger groups on walking tours or in museums.

 Technology is now often expected during transport, which has led to both advantages and setbacks for guides.
 Showcasing a short DVD about a destination or attraction can help with enthusiasm for visits and WIFI access can help promote locations and shared images at the tap of a button.
 However, connectivity can also lead to managing disruptions.
 Guides now need to monitor customers who become too loud on their device or be prepared for guests who choose to question statements made by the guide by checking their accuracy online.
 A balancing act, indeed.

 In addition to typical career sites and word of mouth referrals, learn more about the following organizations that can serve as resources to provide contact information for reputable guides.

 Since 1973, The International Guide Academy, Inc. (IGA), has trained and placed international Tour Directors and Tour Guides across the globe.
 Located in Denver, CO, IGA offers Tour Guide certification programs and training by certified world-class instructors and can provide recommendations for guides who have graduated from the program.
 Graduates have worked with hundreds of Tour Operators, Destination Management Companies, Cruise lines, Sightseeing companies, and more.

-International Association of Tour Managers (IATM) is an organization comprised of 750 professional members (Tour Managers/Directors/Guides) worldwide speaking many languages and with a variety of special interests.
+International Association of Tour Managers (IATM) is an organization of experienced tour managers worldwide, speaking many languages and with a variety of special interests.